mrymsadeghi/AMBIA/README.md

 ## Requirements

 AMBIA is intentionally designed with few requirements.
-You can easily run Ambia on your local computer.
-Ofcourse computers with higher ram and stronger CPUs make Ambia run faster.
-Following a the requirements before you install Ambia:
+You can easily run AMBIA on your local computer.
+Ofcourse computers with higher ram and stronger CPUs make AMBIA run faster.
+Following a the requirements before you install AMBIA:
 - Python > 3.7

 ## Installation

 1. Install python, ideally version 3.7.9, on your system.
-2. Download Ambia package files from this Git repository \
+2. Download AMBIA package files from this Git repository \
 or you can use \
 `Git clone https://github.com/mrymsadeghi/AMBIA.git`
 3. Use the requirements.txt file provided in the package to install the necessary python packages with optimal versions \
 `pip install -r requirements.txt`
-4. Run the Main.py file to run Ambia
+4. Run the Main.py file to run AMBIA

 ## Structure of files and folders
-The files and folders in the Ambia Git repository consists of the following folers:
+The files and folders in the AMBIA Git repository consists of the following folers:
 - Gui Atlases
 - Ambia_core
 - models
 - Processed
-Keep this folder structure in your system for Ambia to work correctly. \
+Keep this folder structure in your system for AMBIA to work correctly. \
 Here is an explanation of the content and functionality of each folder:
 #### Gui Atlases folder
 This folder contains the color coded coronal atlases of adult mouse brain or P56 mouse brain.
-In the file `Static_Switches.py` if you choose `atlas_type = Adult`, Ambia will use Adult atlases in this folder.
+In the file `Static_Switches.py` if you choose `atlas_type = Adult`, AMBIA will use Adult atlases in this folder.
 Also it is noteworthy that the color codes of each atlas is contained in the folder `Ambia_core/src/atlas_codes`.
 #### Ambia_core folder
 This folder contains all the python code for the Cell detection, Localization, Atlas generator and Registration Module, as well as the GUI.
 The file `Ambia_core/src/Switches_Static.py` contatins parameters that are editable by the users.
 Parameters such as for choosing the atlas type (`atlas_type`), turning auto registration on or off (`auto_registration`) and etc.
 #### models folder